 One man is dead and another is in critical condition following a shooting at a Fort Smith home Thursday morning.

 Police said Mike Underwood, 47, shot and killed his ex-wife's father before turning the gun on himself in a murder-suicide attempt.
-Underwood survived, though, and was airlifted to a Little Rock hospital in critical condition after being transported to a Fort Smith hospital.
+Underwood survived, though, and was airlifted to a Little Rock hospital in critical condition after being taken to a Fort Smith hospital.

 The shooting occurred about 6 a.m. at 2000 S. 70th St., according to Fort Smith Police Capt.
 Jarrard Copeland.